SOUTH AUSTRALIAN CHAMBER OF MINES & ENERGY

 SACOME calls on the State Government to implement policies that incentivise the development of carbon abatement technologies such as Carbon Capture and Storage (CCS).

-Commercial CCS is a viable pathway to reducing emissions and positions Australia to continue as a leading energy exporter and manufacturer of energy-intensive materials.
+Commercial CCS offers a viable pathway to reducing emissions and positions Australia to continue as a leading energy exporter and manufacturer of energy-intensive materials.

-The International Energy Agency’s (IEA’s) Sustainable Development Scenario requires a hundredfold increase in CCS between now and 2050 to achieve the world’s climate goals, going from 40 million tonnes of CO2 stored each year in 2021 to 5.6 billion tonnes in just 30 years’ time[i].
+The International Energy Agency has forecast that a hundredfold increase in CCS is required between now and 2050 to achieve the world’s climate goals pursuant to their Sustainable Development Scenario – from approximately 40 million tonnes of CO2 currently stored each year to 5.6 billion tonnes in 30 years.

-Consistent with our previous pre-Budget submissions, SACOME calls for CCS incentives to be afforded the same priority as hydrogen initiatives.
+SACOME calls for CCS incentives to be afforded the same priority as hydrogen initiatives, including consideration of the impact of CCS royalties as a disincentive to greater investment in CCS.

 • Home